mkbrechtel/patterns/docs/development/design/ddd-reference.md

 ## I. Putting the Model to Work

-Domain-­‐Driven Design is an approach to the development of complex software in which we:
+Domain-Driven Design is an approach to the development of complex software in which we:

 1. Focus on the *core domain*.